Effect-TS/opentelemetry/docs/modules/index.ts.md

 ## From "@effect/opentelemetry/Metrics"

-Re-exports all named exports from the "@effect/opentelemetry/Metrics" module as "Metrics".
+Re-exports all named exports from the "@effect/opentelemetry/Metrics" module as `Metrics`.

 **Signature**